vitejs/vite/docs/guide/env-and-mode.md

 ```
 # .env.staging
-NODE_ENV=production
+NODE_ENV=development
 VITE_APP_TITLE=My App (staging)
 ```

-Now your staging app should have production-like behavior, but display a different title from production.
+Now your staging app should have development-like behavior, and display a different title from production.